MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/camera-status-unhealthy.md

 - The camera icon on the room console is unavailable.
 - The video of in-room participants is unavailable to remote participants.
-- The tile that shows a preview of the room's camera isn't presented in the front-of-room display.
+- The tile that shows a preview of the room's camera isn't presented in the Front of Room display.

 Additionally, Event ID 3001 is logged under **Applications and Services Logs** > **Skype Room System** in **Event Viewer**.
 The entry resembles the following entry: